 This report contains general information on Colombia's main policies and regulations for the importation of food and agricultural products into the country.
 U.S. exporters are encouraged to pay special attention to the role key sanitary and phytosanitary agencies, such as INVIMA and ICA, play prior and upon the arrival of shipments at ports of entry in Colombia, as well as in the registration of their products and manufacturing facilities in the United States.
-Further, this report contains a section on trade facilitation and key government and private sector players.
+Specifically, this report contains key information about the new regulations in connection with front-of package labeling (FOPL) for nutrient declarations and warning labels for processed food, and the certification of maximum levels for sodium.